AA-T4/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ## Purpose / Role

 This is a rule-based avoidance module that operates based on perception output data, HDMap, current path and route.
-This module is designed to create avoidance paths for static (=stopped) objects in simple situations.
-Currently, the module doesn't support dynamic (=moving) objects.
+It is designed to create avoidance paths for static (=stopped) objects in simple scenarios.
+Currently, dynamic (=moving) objects are not supported.

 ![fig](./images/purpose/avoidance.png)

-This module has an [RTC interface](../../autoware_rtc_interface/README.md), and users can select the operation mode (MANUAL or AUTO) depending on vehicle sensor performance.
-In MANUAL mode, the module outputs an avoidance path as a candidate and awaits operator approval.
-If sensor/perception performance is insufficient and false positives occur, we recommend using this module in MANUAL mode to prevent unnecessary avoidance maneuvers.
+The module has an [RTC interface](../../autoware_rtc_interface/README.md).
+Users can select the operation mode (MANUAL or AUTO) based on vehicle sensor performance.
+In MANUAL mode, the module outputs a candidate avoidance path and awaits operator approval.
+If sensor/perception performance is insufficient and false positives occur, MANUAL mode is recommended to prevent unnecessary avoidance maneuvers.

-On the other hand, if user selects AUTO mode, this module modifies current following path without operator approval.
-If the sensor/perception performance is good enough, user can use this module with AUTO mode.
+In AUTO mode, the module modifies the current path without operator approval.
+AUTO mode is appropriate only when the sensor and perception systems are sufficiently accurate.

 ### Limitations